 Celebrating Chinese New Year In a Multicultural Family

 Chinese New Year, or Spring Festival, is around the corner.
-Sixteen days long Chinese New Year is considered the most important celebration in Taiwan.
-Festival begins from New Year’s Eve to the Lantern Festival.
-Some families will start the preparations five to seven days before Chinese New Year’s Eve.
+Sixteen days long New Year is considered the most important celebration in Taiwan.
+The Festival begins from New Year’s Eve to the Lantern Festival.
+Some families will start the preparations five to seven days before the New Year’s Eve.

-I grew up in Taiwan before moving to Spain (Why Do We Move To Spain?), and the Chinese New Year is considered the most important event of the year for me as well.
+I grew up in Taiwan before moving to Spain, and the Chinese New Year is considered the most important event of the year for me as well.
 It is time for families to be together, similar to Christmas in Western countries.

-There are many traditions people follow each year, and this is how we celebrate Chinese New Year in Taiwan.
+There are many traditions people follow each year, and this is how we celebrate in Taiwan.